radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 Creating an application
 =======================

 Remember earlier that we also mounted a local directory where we will write our application.
-This was to allow us to easily us VS Code to develop the application.
+This was to allow us to easily use VS Code to develop the application.

 Now to the part where we actually create an application.